Gridrunner++: Ending

 The registered version of the game has 50 levels, ending with "Love Sheepie Plushophilia", a level where the enemies are copies of Jeff's own avatar from the message board.
 When this stage is completed, a photograph of one of Jeff's real pet sheep appears over the game field accompanied by a congratulations message and the enigmatic note: "Shysheep salutes you with stars in her nose!".
 The game then restarts from the first level, with score and lives retained.

 Special edition

 The "Special Edition" of Gridrunner++ was originally created for a gathering of members of the Llamasoft message board taking place in London.
 It was originally only available at that gathering or via word of mouth from those who had attended.
 It was later released by Jeff for download but has been removed from the Llamasoft Archive site, due to it being played without buying the standard (registered) version first.
-The Special Edition is based on the registered version of Gridrunner++; no trial version of it exists.
+The Special Edition is based on the registered version of Gridrunner++ and no trial version of it exists.
 The Special Edition features the following changes: